without Internet Explorer,

 Released in January or March of 1974 on Moon Records (Rush's own label), later re-released in July of 1974 by Mercury/Polygram.
-On the original cover, the Rush logo was in pink and was changed to orange for the label cover.

 This is the Rush album without Neil Peart on drums; John Rutsey left a week before the start of their first tour.